A Virtual Day in the Life of the Williams Family, PA Cyber

 Years later, Euphemia is in eighth grade and their younger daughter Octavia is in fifth grade at PA Cyber —one of the largest online public schools in the nation, offering students in kindergarten through 12th grade the chance to learn online, with the support of highly qualified educators, and individually tailored curricula.
 “I’ve been to first grade three times in my life,” Nicholle jokes.

-When COVID-19 shut schools down across the state back in March, PA Cyber quickly returned to form.
+When COVID-19 shut schools down across the state in March 2020, PA Cyber quickly returned to form.
 A seventh grader well-versed in the experience, Euphemia remarked of friends in other schools thrown through a loop at suddenly going virtual, “I’ve been doing that forever, that’s my normal!”
 Nicholle concurs: “I feel bad for my friends whose kids are home and doing distance learning.
 It’s not the same as what we were doing.
 They were all just figuring it out.”

 PA Cyber, unsurprisingly, experienced unprecedented enrollment this past fall, exceeding their available spots and creating the need for a waitlist for new applicants.